Devaraja

 The statue of Harihara, the god amalgamation of Shiva and Vishnu, as the mortuary deified portrayal of King Kertarajasa of Majapahit.
 Revering the king as god incarnated on earth is the concept of devaraja.

 Devaraja (देवराज) was the religious and political concept of the "god-king" or deified monarch in ancient and medieval India and Southeast Asia.
 The concept of the devaraja developed from both Hinduism and other, local traditions depending on the area.
 It held that that the king was a divine, universal ruler and a manifestation of the gods (often attributed to Shiva or Vishnu) on Earth.
 The concept is closely related to the Indian concept of chakravarti (universal emperor).
 In the political context, it was viewed as the divine justification of a king's rule.
-The concept was institutionalised and expanded in ancient Java and Cambodia, where monuments such as the Prambanan and the Angkor Wat were erected to celebrate the king's divine rule on Earth.
+The concept was institutionalised and expanded in ancient Java, Cambodia and Thailand, where monuments such as the Prambanan, Ayutthaya and the Angkor Wat were erected to celebrate the king's divine rule on Earth.

 The devaraja concept of the divine status of kings was adopted by the Indianised Hindu-Buddhist kingdoms of Southeast Asia through the Indian Brahmin scholars that were deployed in the courts there.
 It was first adopted by Javanese kings, and thereafter by various Malay kingdoms, the Khmer Empire, and the Thai monarchies.

 Etymology and evolution

 In Sanskrit the Hindu origin term deva-raja could have different meanings such as "god-king" or "king of the gods".
-In Hindu pantheon the title of king of gods (devas) is held by Indra.
+In the Hindu and Vedic pantheons, the title of king of gods (devas) is held by the supreme God, Indra.
 Thus the mortal kingdom on earth mirrored the celestial kingdom of gods, the concept regarded the king as the living god on earth.
 It is also from influences in Hinduism and separate local traditions.